rosporaa/metronom/README.md

 ## Simple metronome

 Win:
-Copy all three files (exe, wav, ttf) to your computer (to the same directory).
+Copy all four files (exe, wav, wav, ttf) to your computer (to the same directory).
 Run metron.exe

 Linux: